luckymadala2006-boop/bmi/README.md

-# bmi
-A Python-based Voice Assistant that listens to user commands and performs tasks like searching the web, telling time, and opening applications using speech recognition and text-to-speech technologies.
+A simple Body Mass Index (BMI) Calculator built using Python that calculates BMI based on user input and categorizes health status.